 In situations where academic achievement and teen substance abuse are linked, you need to take action.
 Parents can do something to help.
 At Fort Behavioral Health, we can provide you with a wide range of tools to help your child.
 That includes solutions for teen drug abuse and school problems such as:

 Invest in Your Future at Fort Behavioral Health Today

 When it comes to academic achievement and teen substance abuse, there’s a clear connection.
 Yet, you may find it impossible to stop using on your own.
-When teen drug abuse and school are no longer going hand-in-hand, it may be time to find treatment that can help.
+When teen drug abuse and school are no longer going hand-in-hand, it may be time to find female-only adolescent treatment that can help.
 Our team at Fort Behavioral Health can provide that support.
 Call us at 844.332.1807 to learn how.